-Señora Deborah Frerk and Madame Christiane Brinkerhoff bring their love of world languages to life by creating an atmosphere of challenge, variety, cooperation and hands-on learning.
-Students of varied learning styles and cultural backgrounds are encouraged to communicate, read, write and understand grammatical elements in their chosen language.
+World Language faculty bring their love of languages to life by creating an atmosphere of challenge, variety, cooperation and hands-on learning experiences.
+Students of varied learning styles and cultural backgrounds are encouraged to communicate, read, write and understand key elements of their chosen language.

-Madame Brinkerhoff believes that speaking and writing come naturally to those who have taken French by listening over an extended period of time.
-It is for this reason that the majority of class time is spent using French to talk about French.
-One of the main instructional methods is “story-asking”.
-This is a form of storytelling in which the storyteller (teacher) asks the audience (students) to decide what will happen in the story.
-Through the teacher’s questions, several target vocabulary terms are repeated, in order to get in the 70 – 150 repetitions needed for a word to become a part of a student’s vocabulary.
-Stories must be funny and creative and students must always understand what the teacher is saying through props, drawings, gestures, and other visuals.
+Seven Hills believes that speaking and writing come naturally to those who have listened to French over an extended period.
+For this reason, most of the class time is spent using French to explore topics of interest to students.
+One of the main instructional methods is “story-asking,” a form of storytelling in which the teacher asks the students to decide what will happen in the story.
+Stories must be funny and creative, and students understand what the teacher is saying through props, drawings, gestures, and other visuals.

 A highlight of our program is the 7th grade trip to France.
-Students are immersed in French language, history and culture as they see the sights, be welcomed into homes and work alongside locals on service projects, while improving their French language skills.
-They will visit Carcassonne, Provence, and Paris.
+Students are immersed in French language, history, and culture as they see the sights, are welcomed into French homestays, and work alongside locals on service projects while improving their language skills.
+We visit Carcassonne, Provence, and Paris.

 Sixth grade Spanish students are provided with a solid foundation of the language when they start Middle School.
-The program includes: developing reading skills, listening in the target language, speaking to increase language proficiency and writing sentences and small paragraphs.
+The program includes: developing reading skills, listening in the target language, speaking to increase language proficiency, and writing sentences, small paragraphs and essays.

-Seventh graders are provided further language exposure to continue developing their reading, listening, speaking and writing skills.
+Seventh graders are provided further language exposure to continue developing their reading, listening, speaking, and writing skills.
 Grammar and verb usage in present, preterite and imperfect tenses are mastered.
 Seventh grade Spanish students have an opportunity to travel to Costa Rica in February.
 The program involves cultural and linguistic immersion, home-stay, service-learning, STEAM, partner school interaction, the exploration of the cloud forest, volcanoes, local flora and fauna, and ocean activities.

 Eighth graders are immersed in conversation.
-Through TPRS (Teaching Proficiency through Reading and Storytelling) and multiple other language methodologies, students have the opportunity to speak exclusively in Spanish.
-Thematic Units are used to promote the use of Spanish in real life situations.
+Through TPRS (Teaching Proficiency through Reading and Storytelling) and other language methodologies, students have the opportunity to speak exclusively in Spanish.
+Thematic units are used to promote the use of Spanish in real life situations.

 • Cooperative learning activities